 How to find a tutor if you are a Rindge student:

 The CAE sponsors workshops and events to help students succeed academically.
-Recent offerings for the Rindge campus are listed below; most could be offered in CGPS if requested by a center director, program coordinator, or academic advisor.
+Recent offerings for the Rindge campus are listed below; most could be offered remotely via Zoom if requested by a center director, program coordinator, or academic advisor.

 Our staff consists of five full-time professionals, an administrative assistant and a team of well-prepared peer tutors and peer leaders.
 Our professional staff maintain active memberships in NACADA: The Global Community for Academic Advising; the College Reading & Learning Association (CRLA); the Learning Assistance Association of New England (LAANE); the National Association of Developmental Education (NADE) and AHEAD: Association of Higher Education and Disability, in order to remain current in the fields of learning support, academic advising and supporting students with disabilities.

 Our professional staff work with students one-on-one to help them succeed academically.
 Some students make an appointment just when they need to work on a particular assignment or to get organized at the beginning of the semester, and others attend regular appointments over a period of time in order to establish new approaches to academic material or to build reading, writing, or study skills.

 The CAE provides a program to support students on academic probation.
 After initial required meetings, students on the Rindge campus follow self-designed Individualized Academic Success Plans as they work to return to good academic standing.

 Online students on are sometimes referred to the CAE as as part of a Learning Contract if they have not met the academic requirements for their program.
 The CAE works with students according to the student's needs and the requirements of his or her contract.